David Lewis (Canadian politician): Oxford Union

 Besides his political involvement, Lewis was active with the Oxford Union, probably the most prestigious and important debating club in the English-speaking world.
 His first debate, in January 1933, was on the resolution "That the British Empire is a menace to International good will"; Lewis was one of the participants for the "Aye" side.
 They lost.

 The February 9, 1933, debate brought Lewis some level of early prominence.
 The resolution was "That this House will under no circumstances fight for its King or Country" and was so controversial that it was news around the British Empire and beyond.
 Lewis again spoke for the "Aye" side.
 They won overwhelmingly and caused a newspaper uproar throughout the Empire.
 The Times of London entered the fray by pooh-poohing those who took the Union and their motion seriously.

 Lewis became a member of the Union's Library Committee on March 9, 1933, and its treasurer in March 1934.
 After two failed attempts, he was narrowly elected president in late November 1934.
 He was president during the Hilary term, from the beginning of January until the end of April 1935.
 The Isis commented that "...
 David Lewis ... will be, beyond question, the least Oxonian person ever to the lead the Society.
 In appearance, background, and intellectual outlook he is a grim antithesis to all the suave, slightly delicate young men who for generations have sat on the Union rostrum ..."

 CCF National Secretary

 Return to Canada

-Sophie Carson had accompanied Lewis to Oxford, and they wed August 15, 1935, shortly after their return.
+Sophie Carson had accompanied Lewis to Oxford, and they wed on August 15, 1935, shortly after their return.
 The wedding took place in his parents' home; though a rabbi officiated, most traditional Jewish practices were not observed.

 In 1935, David Lewis became the National Secretary of the CCF.
 As Smith puts it: